Structuralism (psychology): Wundt and structuralism

 Wilhelm Wundt instructed Titchener, the founder of structuralism, at the University of Leipzig.
 The 'science of immediate experience' was stated by him.
 This simply means that the complex perceptions can be raised through basic sensory information.
 Wundt is often associated in past literature with structuralism and the use of similar introspective methods.
 Wundt makes a clear distinction between pure introspection, which is the relatively unstructured self-observation used by earlier philosophers, and experimental introspection.
 Wundt believes this type of introspection to be acceptable since it uses laboratory instruments to vary conditions and make results of internal perceptions more precise.

 The reason for this confusion lies in the translation of Wundt's writings.
 When Titchener brought his theory to America, he also brought with him Wundt's work.
-Titchener translated these works for the American audience, and in so doing misinterpreted Wundt's meaning.
+Titchener translated these works for the American audience, and in doing so misinterpreted Wundt's meaning.
 He then used this translation to show that Wundt supported his own theories.
 In fact, Wundt's main theory was that of psychological voluntarism (psychologischer Voluntarismus), the doctrine that the power of the will organizes the mind's content into higher-level thought processes.